WHO: Product Manager Asaf Even-Paz and Communications & Design Specialist Sydney McKenney

 Cadasta has been selected as a recipient of the United Nations International Fund for Agriculture Development (IFAD) Innovation Grant Program to provide services for mapping indigenous people and local communities’ land in Jharkhand and Odisha States with PRADAN.

-With the IFAD grant, Cadasta staff will be working with PRADAN in Baliguda Block, Kandhamal District provide training and data collection support.
+With the IFAD grant, Cadasta staff will be working with PRADAN in Baliguda Block, Kandhamal District to provide training and data collection support.
 Cadasta and PRADAN plan to extend its work to the state of Jharkhand to increase the number of communities targeted for intervention to 1,400 people, as well as the number of individuals trained in collecting land use data in vulnerable communities.

 Project staff are available to arrange press site visits to the three communities in the Baliguda Block of Kandhamal District on November 25 through December 1.
 Cadasta and PRADAN staff are also available for press interviews to discuss the process, results, and intended impact of the project.